gsa-oes/office-of-evaluation-sciences/_collaborations/2119-sba-report.md

 The Small Business Administration (SBA) has strategic goals to support small business revenue and job growth and restore small businesses after disasters.
 As part of these goals, the <a href="https://www.sba.gov/sites/default/files/2021-06/FY2021_Enterprise_Learning_Agenda-508.pdf" target="_blank">SBA wants to know what strategies it can implement</a> to help women, minority, and other underserved entrepreneurs recover from the coronavirus (COVID-19) pandemic.
 A great deal of federal COVID-19 relief funding was disbursed at the local level, and SBA’s partnership with the Office of Evaluation Sciences (OES) allows it to better understand local community-based approaches to helping small businesses.

 ## What did we do?
-OES talked to local officials in several cities, as well as to individual “mentors” and groups that provided technical assistance to small business relief funding applicants.
+Between January and July 2021, OES talked to local officials in several cities, as well as to individual “mentors” and groups that provided technical assistance to small business relief funding applicants, about funding distributed into early 2021.
 These conversations followed up on work done to produce <a href="https://oes.gsa.gov/collaborations/sba-grant-equity/" target="_blank">an earlier report</a> that had outlined challenges for local governments setting up relief programs.

 ## What did we learn?